sonictheprogrammer/kod/README.md

 `git clone https://github.com/sonictheprogrammer/kod`

-Make it into a cd.
+Then, get into the files.

 `cd kod`